A Nod to the Near Future: Toyo - GuruFocus.com

 - Concept Represents Toyota's Commitment Towards a Future that Goes Beyond Zero

-LOS ANGELES, Nov.
-16, 2022 /PRNewswire/ -- The Toyota bZ Compact SUV Concept touched down in Los Angeles, making its world premiere to kick off the exciting opening of the 2022 Los Angeles Auto Show at the LA Convention Center.
+LOS ANGELES, CA, Nov 17, 2022 - (JCN Newswire) - The Toyota bZ Compact SUV Concept touched down in Los Angeles, making its world premiere to kick off the exciting opening of the 2022 Los Angeles Auto Show at the LA Convention Center.
 Already a leader in electrification, the company gave a glimpse of what the future could be with the Toyota bZ Compact SUV, extending the vision under the "Toyota bZ" brand umbrella.

 "We've only just begun to scratch the surface of the Beyond Zero moniker," said Toyota group vice president and general manager David Christ.
 "With an aerodynamic design coupled with intuitive tech features never before seen in a Toyota model, the bZ Concept showcases another possible vision of the very near future with our battery electric vehicles."